alberth8/Symantix/README.md

 By transcribing audio to text, we're able to perform sentiment analysis and extract concepts (next image) from the users speech.
 Here we perform sentiment analysis of the text:
 ![textAnalysis](https://github.com/alberth8/Symantix/blob/master/screenshots/text_analysis.png)

-Here is an example after reading aloud the first few paragraphs of this [NPR article](http://www.npr.org/sections/alltechconsidered/2016/08/08/487291905/why-taylor-swift-is-asking-congress-to-update-copyright-laws).
-The sizes of each node represent a relevance score.
+After reading aloud the first few paragraphs of this [NPR article](http://www.npr.org/sections/alltechconsidered/2016/08/08/487291905/why-taylor-swift-is-asking-congress-to-update-copyright-laws), we extract the following concepts.
+The sizes of each node represent a relevancy score.
 Clicking on each bubble will take you to the wikipedia article of that concept.
 ![bubbles](https://github.com/alberth8/Symantix/blob/fixD3/screenshots/nprBubbles.png)

 Payment: